-"The predator that won't stop chasing you" is an extremely common dream scenario— sometimes your brain isn't even courteous enough to show you WHAT is coming after you!
+- "The predator that won't stop chasing you" is an extremely common dream scenario— sometimes your brain isn't even courteous enough to show you WHAT is coming after you!

-The Tsavo man-eaters, a pair of maneless Tsavo lions, killed/consumed between 35/135 Indian laborers working on the Tsavo railway bridge in British East Africa.
-Even lighting campfires, building redoubts out of thorns didn't stop them.
-Eventually, Col. John Henry Patterson, a real-life Great White Hunter set off to kill them.
+- The Tsavo man-eaters, a pair of maneless Tsavo lions, killed/consumed between 35/135 Indian laborers working on the Tsavo railway bridge in British East Africa.
+Even lighting campfires and building redoubts out of thorns didn't stop them.
+Eventually, Col. John Henry Patterson, a real-life Great White Hunter, set off to kill them.
 He shot the first, but it escaped, then started stalking him.
 He shot it four more times, and it eventually died of its wounds.
 He found it lying dead in an ambush position where it had been waiting for him.
 He ambushed the second lion, shooting it five times.
 It got up and charged him.
 Three more bullets put it down.
 Patterson claimed it died trying to leap over a fallen tree branch, still trying to charge him.
 Then they spent 25 years as a rug.

 - Gustave.
 What's scarier than an enormous Nile crocodile?
 An enormous Nile crocodile that not only has a taste for eating humans, but enjoys torturing them too.
-This bastard is reckoned to be nearly 70 years old, and, thanks to hundreds of human corpses dumped in the Rizizi river during Burundi's civil war, he has a taste for homo sapiens.
+This bastard is reckoned to be nearly 70 years old, and, thanks to hundreds of human corpses dumped in the Rizizi river during Burundi's civil war, he has a taste for Homo sapiens.
 He is believed to have killed nearly 300 people, and according to locals, doesn't eat them all - he kills because he enjoys it.
 Also, this horrific abomination is still out there.
 A National Geographic expedition tried to capture him using a steel cage and a live goat.
-After the camera went out one stormy night, they found the cage the next morning, goat-gone, smashed to pieces at the bottom of a lakebed.
+After the camera went out one stormy night, they found the cage the next morning, the goat gone, smashed to pieces at the bottom of a lakebed.
 So what makes him "super-persistent?"
 Well, apart form his enormous size, his other distinguishing features are machine gun scars, a grenade wound, and having an enormous bullet hole in the middle of his face.
 And he's still going...